* Translated by AI

 Professional baseball is an industry where a 'fixed pie' and an 'expandable pie' coexist.

-Cheering scene at Sajik Baseball Stadium. /Photo=Lotte Giants
+Fans cheering at Sajik Baseball Stadium. /Photo=Lotte Giants

-Cheering scene at Sajik Baseball Stadium. /Photo=Lotte Giants
+Fans cheering at Sajik Baseball Stadium. /Photo=Lotte Giants

 The problem is that this 'expandable pie' is now hitting another limit.
 It is not due to a decrease in demand, but rather a lack of space to accommodate the demand.

-Last year, the KBO League entered the era of 12 million attendees.
+Last year, the KBO League entered an era of 12 million spectators.
 Major stadiums have already recorded high seat occupancy rates.
 The average seat occupancy rate for the KBO League in 2025 reached 81.8%, with Hanwha (98.6%), Samsung (96.5%), LG (91.2%), and Lotte (90.4%) exceeding 90%, approaching a state of saturation.

 The problem is whether this scale is truly sufficient.
 The case of 'supply limits' confirmed in Daejeon must not be repeated.
 Jamsil and Sajik are the markets with the highest demand in the KBO League.
 Seoul and Busan are the country's first and second-largest cities and regions with the thickest base of professional baseball fans.
-Nevertheless, if the new stadium scale does not reach an appropriate level, the KBO League will bear the structural constraint of 'supply limits' in its largest markets.
+Nevertheless, if the new stadium scale does not reach an appropriate level, the KBO League will be burdened with the structural constraint of 'supply limits' in its largest markets.

 The 'expandable pie' is not an abstract concept.
 If fans want to watch more but cannot enter due to a lack of seats, that market can no longer grow.
-Growing the market means both creating demand and establishing the foundation to accommodate that demand.
+Expanding the market means both creating demand and establishing the foundation to accommodate that demand.

 In that sense, the appropriate scale of the Jamsil Dome Stadium and Sajik Baseball Stadium is not merely a facility issue.
 It is a key variable that will determine the future growth strategy of the KBO League.

 The problem lies in the difference in perspective.
 Local governments that bear construction costs tend to minimize scale because the cost burden increases as the number of seats increases.
-In contrast, the baseball community believes that sufficient seat acquisition is necessary when considering current popularity and future growth potential.
+In contrast, the baseball community believes that sufficient seat acquisition is necessary considering current popularity and future growth potential.

 Ultimately, bridging this gap is the key.
-It is the most urgent task for not only the home teams but also the Korea Baseball Committee (KBO) to unite efforts to persuade local governments and secure an appropriate scale that considers the future of the league.
+It is the most urgent task for not only the home teams but also the Korea Baseball Organization (KBO) to unite efforts to persuade local governments and secure an appropriate scale that considers the future of the league.

 <© STARNEWS.
 All rights reserved.
 No reproduction or redistribution allowed.>